DanielCreggOrganization/w6-lab-i-o-zainabajiboye/README.md

 ### DIY Task

 Create the project structure as follows:
-1. Create a new Java project named "JavaIOLab".
+1. Create a folder named `resources` in your project root (i.e. at the same level as the `src` folder (NOT inside the `src` folder))
-2. Inside the project, create a package named "com.example.iolab".
+2. Create a package named "com.example.iolab".
-3. In this package, create a main class named "IOLabMain".
+3. In this package, create a class named `Main`.
-4. Add a `main` method to `IOLabMain` and print "Hello, Java I/O!" to the console.
+4. Add a `main` method to the `Main` class and print "Hello, Java I/O!" to the console.
 5. Run the program to ensure it works correctly.

 ## 2. Creating and Locating Files